Damercy/compute/_posts/2020-05-28-The-different-domains-of-CS-and-transitioning.markdown

 >I mean those guys probably write C++ codes to build tensorflow cores like wtf...

-### 4. Software Engineer
+### 4. Software Engineering
 ---
 This is a very blurry domain in my opinion.
 Now up until a couple of months back I believed that a software engineer is a programmer who writes hardcore logic and code, builds system applications, manages database and OS functionalities aka very hardcore cool stuff.

-Little did I know that all the above 3 domains (Web dev. - App dev. - ML Engg.) are also known as software engineers.
+Little did I know that all the above 3 domains (Web dev. - App dev. - ML Engg.) are also known as software engineering.
 I mean yes, if you ask a person with a non-CS background, to him/her there's no distinct boundary in the above 4 domains ------ all of them are software engineers to him/her.

 But in my head lied this distinction.
-And it hurt a little, not gonna lie.
+And it hurt a little, not gonna lie, to have the boundaries cleared.

 I like to see myself building hardcore logic and stuff, but that would take much time for a person of my caliber (caliber: very low) and so I think I need to look at the other domains for now.